veinfors/DataOverviewer/README.md

-A vizualization extension for Qlik Sense
+A visualization extension for Qlik Sense

 Data Overviewer gives the user a helicopter view of the data through an interactive grid of charts.